mahdijafaridev/fastapi-middlewares/README.md

 ## Contributing

 Contributions are welcome!
-Please:

-1. Fork the repo
-2. Create a feature branch
-3. Add tests for new features
-4. Ensure tests pass
-5. Submit a pull request
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

-MIT License - see [LICENSE](LICENSE) for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Credits

-Inspired by:
-- Express.js middleware ecosystem
-- Django middleware patterns
-- Starlette ASGI implementation
+Built with ❤️ for the FastAPI community.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for release history.

 ## Links